DanMorriss/lumos-online-banking/README.md

 - [Precious Ijege](<https://github.com/precious-ijege>), my Code Institute Mentor.
 - [Kent Yates](<https://github.com/Jelly-man>).
 - Luke Newman for testing my programme in the most creative ways.
-- Selina Sheerin for moral support and userbility testing.
+- Selina Sheerin for moral support and usability testing.
 - Stack overflow for continues trouble shooting.
 - The Code Institute slack channel for inspiration on features to add.
 - Chris SV via slack for testing the programme.